krishnaSaiSanga/File-Compressing-System/README.md

+# Text file compression systems are designed to reduce the size of text files for storage or transmission purposes.
+They employ various algorithms and techniques to achieve this reduction.
+Here are some key points about text file compression systems:
+# Applied the Greedy Huffman Coding algorithm and reduced the text file size to 50%.
+# Converted the string into byte code using Min-Heap data structure.
+# Below is the original file before compression.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.